AUTHORITYTRUST

 The Symbolism of Authority and Trust

-Navy Blue is a timeless staple in branding, representing intelligence, integrity, and power.
-As a darker iteration of blue, it conveys the stability of a corporate giant while remaining more approachable than black.
-It is the go-to choice for financial institutions, legal firms, and luxury lifestyle brands.
+Navy Blue has been a branding staple for decades, tied to intelligence, integrity, and power.
+As a darker shade of blue, it carries the weight of corporate stability but feels less harsh than black.
+It's widely used by financial institutions, legal firms, and luxury brands.

 Design Use Cases